 Appearance- Flight Attendants are ordinary looking people doing an extraordinary job, you only need to be well groomed and neat in appearance.

 Do I need to attend a school or complete a training program before I can apply?

+No!
 The only educational requirement for the commercial airline Flight Attendant position in the U.S. is a high school diploma or equivalent.
 No previous training is required or expected.
 Be very wary of anyone who offers to "train" you to be a Flight Attendant as no outside "training" is accepted by airlines.
-Once you are selected from your airline interview, your airline will send you to training you in their own specific training program that cannot be duplicated elsewhere.
+Once you are selected from your airline interview, your airline will send you to training you in their own specific training program at their facility.
+This training cannot be duplicated elsewhere.
 You must pass your airline training program to earn your wings.

 Do I need previous airline experience to apply?